 You can read more about responsible investing and ESG, as well as the role they play in the Master Trust’s default investment option, FutureWise, when you visit the page on responsible investing.

 Members of the Fidelity Master Trust Board

-Kim Nash – Independent Governance Committee Chair
+Kim Nash – Independent Chair of the Trustees

 Marianne Jaekel – Fidelity Representative

 Marianne Jaekel is a qualified solicitor and joined Fidelity in 2012 as Head of UK DC Legal Services.
-Marianne has responsibility for all legal aspects of the DC business, including contract negotiation and management, product development and advising key stakeholders on day to day legal issues from both a commercial and technical perspective.
+Marianne has responsibility for all legal aspects of the DC business, including contract negotiation and management, product development and advising key stakeholders on day-to-day legal issues from both a commercial and technical perspective.

 Prior to joining Fidelity Marianne gained 13 years of experience as a City lawyer, having qualified at Travers Smith and most recently practising as a Senior Associate in the Pensions team of Squire Patton Boggs (previously Hammonds).
 Marianne is a full member of the Association of Pension Lawyers.

-Paul Mason – Fidelity Representative
+James Carter – Fidelity Representative

 James Carter is Head of Pension Products and Policy with 19 years of experience in the workplace pensions market.
 He is responsible for the product implementation and management of Fidelity’s workplace pension products.
 James also leads Fidelity’s engagement with the government, regulators and industry bodies in the development of pension policy and the business’s analysis of the impact and opportunities of new pensions regulations.

 Prior to joining Fidelity James was a Director in Willis Towers Watson’s pension consulting business, having also worked for KPMG and Aon, advising trustees and employers operating large DC pension schemes.